jerryagenyi/pcr/README.md

 # Personal Context Repository (PCR)

 ## Overview

+### File Naming Conventions
+For all file and folder naming conventions, see [file-naming-conventions.md](file-naming-conventions.md).
+All contributors and agents must follow these rules for consistency.

 The Personal Context Repository (PCR) is the central content hub for Jeremiah Agenyi's journey to become a thought leader in AI for nonprofit technology.
 Housed within the pcr GitHub repository and synchronized with Google Drive, it stores writings, professional artifacts, research, and coaching materials.
 The repository supports Jeremiah's AI strategy, outlined in `ContentVault/ContextDoc.md`, by organizing content and technical assets under the JerryAgenyi-Workspace structure.

 ## Purpose